 Romanian, however, might be slightly more difficult to learn than Spanish.
 And if you already speak Spanish, learning Romanian will be much easier.
 You can’t really go wrong by learning either language.

-Spain and Romania were once part of the Roman Empire, but when the empire split up into seperate countries, Romania was isolated and therefore greatly influenced by the Slavic nations around it.
+Spain and Romania were once part of the Roman Empire, but when the empire split up into separate countries, Romania was isolated and therefore greatly influenced by the Slavic nations around it.
 This resulted in the fact that there are many similarities, but also differences between the languages.